Jeff Ament: Other work

-Ament is also an avid reader and has cited Mikhail Bulgakov and Cormac McCarthy as his favorite authors.

 Musical style and influences

-Ament has cited the Who, the Beatles, Ramones, the Clash, Led Zeppelin, Neil Young, David Bowie, Peter Gabriel and Public Image Ltd among his influences.
+Ament has cited the Who, Ramones, the Clash, Led Zeppelin, and Neil Young as his biggest musical influences.
 In an interview, Ament stated:

 I have to be able to feel the bass.
 I've worked hard with our producers to make sure that when you play our records on your stereo, you can feel the bass.
 You might not necessarily be able to hear it all the time, but if you turn it up you can feel the movement in the low end—that it's moving the song.
 And when it's not there, it should be creating a dynamic.

 Ament makes a major songwriting contribution to Pearl Jam.
 He wrote the music for one of the band's biggest hits, "Jeremy", as well as "Nothingman" (from Vitalogy).
 His contributions to Pearl Jam's songs have not been limited to music with Ament having written the lyrics for the Yield songs "Pilate" and "Low Light", the Binaural songs "Gods' Dice" and "Nothing as It Seems", "Help Help" (from Riot Act), "Other Side" (from the "Save You" single), and "Sweet Lew" (from Lost Dogs).
 As well as bass contributions, Ament has often provided backing vocals and has played guitar on two of the Pearl Jam songs he had written musically: "Smile" (from No Code) and "Bee Girl" (from Lost Dogs).
 He performs lead vocal duties on "Sweet Lew" and also on the Ramones cover "I Just Want To Have Something To Do".
 He plays guitar and keyboard on Dance of the Clairvoyants (from Gigaton).

 In 2011, Ament endorsed luthier Mike Lull, and a signature model was produced, which is available in four different colors.